cheneryal/bodysteer/README.md

 ## Installation Options

-You have two main ways to install and use Bodysteer:
+You have three main ways to install and use Bodysteer:

 1.  **Easy Installation (Recommended for Most Users):** Download a pre-built executable.
 This is the simplest way to get started.
 2.  **Manual Installation (For Developers or Customization):** Clone the repository and set up a Python environment.
 This is for users who want to modify the code or contribute.
+3.  **Easy Installation without joystick drivers (GTA V only):** Download a pre-built executable and a Script Hook V .NET script.

 ---